crazyyy/akreev.net/wp-content/plugins/blog2social/readme.txt

 _Compatible with WooCommerce, Gutenberg Editor, Hummingbird, Bitly, Rebrand.ly, Sniply, WP Automatic Plugin, Page Builder & RSS Importer._

-* Version 7.0: Publish and share videos
+* Version 7.1: Schedule video posts, share reels, post videos to LinkedIn, and connect Mastodon and Discord

-Download Blog2Social today to make your social media marketing for your WordPress site or blog easier than ever.
+Download Blog2Social today to make your social media marketing easier than ever for your WordPress site or blog.
 Blog2Social is a freemium plugin, with a free comprehensive basic version and premium plans offering more advanced features.
 To ensure compliance with the high quality standards of the new networks’ API rules and community guidelines, some functions of the auto-poster are premium features and not part of the free version.
 The Blog2Social free version offers you a wide range of features. ([See what’s included in the free version](https://wordpress.org/plugins/blog2social/#faq "Blog2Social Free Features")).
 To benefit from all the advanced features for automatic sharing and scheduling your content on social media you can [start your free 30-day trial for Blog2SocialPremium Pro- today and upgrade any time.](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Free Blog2Social Premium Trial")